 | Causation | Circular — loop closes through environment | Linear — stimulus causes response | Stochastic — policy maps states to actions |

-| Goal | Internal reference signal — endogenous | Externally reinforced behavior pattern | Externally defined reward function |
+| Goal | Internal reference signal — set from within | Externally reinforced behavior pattern | Externally defined reward function |

 | Disturbance handling | Automatic via negative feedback — no detection needed | Not modeled — ignored or treated as new stimulus | Requires retraining or explicit robustness engineering |

-| Learning | Reorganization — intrinsic, error-driven parameter search | Conditioning — external reward/punishment history | Policy gradient or value iteration — external reward signal |
+| Learning | Reorganization — intrinsic trial-and-error at the brain level | Conditioning — external reward/punishment history | Policy gradient or value iteration — external reward signal |

-| Hierarchy | 11 levels, each running independent control loops | Not modeled | Optional, architecturally costly, rarely implemented fully |
+| Hierarchy | 11 levels, each running independent control loops | Not modeled | Optional, hard to build in practice, rarely done fully |

-| Generalization | High — perception-based control adapts to novel disturbances | Low — conditioned responses fail outside training context | Low to moderate — distribution shift causes brittle failure |
+| Generalization | High — perception-based control adapts to novel situations | Low — conditioned responses fail outside training context | Low to moderate — breaks down in situations it hasn't seen before |

-| Prediction accuracy | >95% in behavioral tracking experiments | Moderate — fails on variable-ratio schedules, conflict | High in training distribution, degrades sharply out-of-distribution |
+| Prediction accuracy | >95% in behavioral tracking experiments | Moderate — fails on complex schedules and conflict | High in training environment, degrades sharply outside it |

 Explore PCT and AI in depth